- Medical School - Medical College of Georgia/Georgia Regents University (1974-1978)

 Dr. Yancey is a member of the American Society for Clinical Investigation, the Society for Investigative Dermatology, the Dermatology Foundation, the American Academy of Dermatology, the American Dermatological Association, and numerous other professional organizations.
 He is a former Director and Vice President of the American Board of Dermatology, a former President of the Society for Investigative Dermatology, a former Deputy Editor of the Journal of Investigative Dermatology, the current President of the Dermatology Foundation, a member of the Board of Directors of the Association of Professors of Dermatology, and a member of several editorial boards.

-He was included in D Magazine's Best Doctors list for 2018.
+He was included in D Magazine's Best Doctors list for 2018 and 2020.
 In 2007, he received the American Academy of Dermatology’s Marion Sulzberger Award.

 He has published numerous research manuscripts, monographs, and chapters, served on an array of grant review panels, and presented more than 150 scientific abstracts and invited lectures in the U.S. and abroad.